 On the other hand, polyester pillows can get lumpy and typically have a shorter lifespan.
 They are considered loud and they are prone to bedbugs.
 One of the latest controversies is that these pillows are toxic, and the same controversy surrounds foam pillows.
 There are no scientific data to support this theory, but it doesn’t stop the media from writing about it.

-In this article, we are going to explore polyester pillows, and compare it to some of their alternatives.
+In this article, we are going to explore polyester pillows.

 The inside of a polyester pillow is made from shredded clumps of fiber fill.
 This fill is usually light, weighing from one to three pounds.
 Even though the fill is polyester, the cover is usually made out of cotton or a cotton polyester mix.

 Polyester pillows are available in different shapes and sizes.

 - Body: If you prefer to cuddle or hug a pillow while you sleep, the body pillow is the size you are looking for.
 It is long and narrow making it perfect to put your arm and legs around it.